Nurturing and evolving an idea takes a lot of passion, funding and research — the Idaho Global Entrepreneurial Mission (IGEM) can help.

 The University of Idaho is located in Moscow.
 UI offers more than 300 degrees.
 UI is Idaho’s flagship research university with a special designation in agriculture, engineering and natural resources.
 Read more about UI’s research capabilities here.

 Hempitecture partnered with the University of Idaho, which was awarded an IGEM-Commerce grant for $206,624 to conduct research on the development of their natural fiber insulation, HempWool.
-The team will conduct tests on its ability to insulate, its fire resistancy and its thermal conductivity.
+Since receiving not one, but two IGEM grants, the University of Idaho researchers and the company has hit many milestones over the last year.
 Read more…

 The Idaho Global Entrepreneurial Mission (IGEM) grant program initiative was sponsored by former Idaho Governor C.L.
 “Butch” Otter during the 2012 Idaho legislative session.
 It was created to assist in advancing the growth of Idaho’s economy through commercialized research at Idaho’s three public research universities: Boise State University, Idaho State University and the University of Idaho.